$125 off any CGM Plan. Use code FALL125

 Lycopene

-Lycopene is the source of a lot of promising research, but more study is needed to understand exactly how lycopene affects us.
+Lycopene is the subject of much promising research, but more study is needed to understand exactly how it affects us.

 Watermelon and Blood Glucose

-So, watermelon is full of lots of beneficial vitamins and minerals for your overall health.
+Watermelon is full of beneficial vitamins and minerals for overall health.
 But how does it affect blood sugar?
-And is it a safe option for individuals with diabetes or anyone following a diabetes diet?
+Is it a safe option for individuals with diabetes or anyone following a diabetes diet?

 In fact, foods with low GL may be safer for blood sugar in small amounts.
 In the case of watermelon, its moderate dietary fiber content may also help blunt any glucose response that may arise after consuming it.